MedStar Capitals Iceplex

 The Capitals spend about 300 hours annually practicing at the arena, which has 12,000 hours of ice time available annually.
 The Iceplex also serves as the home ice for the club teams of Georgetown University and George Washington University.
 The Iceplex also runs an adult league for amateur hockey players.
 It is regularly available for recreational use, and hosts "Learn to Skate" camps and lessons throughout the year.

-The IcePlex is also home to the NOVA Cool Cats special hockey team, which practices and has home games at the IcePlex, and the DC Sled Sharks, a sledge hockey team for physically disabled youths 18 and under, which plays in the Delaware Valley Sled Hockey League.
+The Iceplex is also home to the NOVA Cool Cats special hockey team, which practices and has home games at the IcePlex, and the DC Sled Sharks, a sledge hockey team for physically disabled youths 18 and under, which plays in the Delaware Valley Sled Hockey League.

-The IcePlex served as the initial inspiration for the building of LECOM Harborcenter in Buffalo, New York by the Buffalo Sabres and Terrence Pegula.
+The Iceplex served as the initial inspiration for the building of LECOM Harborcenter in Buffalo, New York by the Buffalo Sabres and Terrence Pegula.
 LECOM Harborcenter serves a similar purpose to the IcePlex.

 History

-The Capitals had long practiced at a rink in Piney Orchard, Maryland, near the Capital Centre, even after the team moved to downtown Washington, D.C., in 1997.
-Arlington County, Virginia, had purchased the parking garage at the Parkington Shopping Center in 1984 as part of an economic development plan in the Ballston area.
-The facility was subsequently renamed the Ballston Public Parking Garage, and the original 1950s structure was renovated and expanded to provide 2,800 parking spaces on seven floors.
-This expansion was financed with $22.3 million in variable rate revenue bond.
-Ted Leonsis, who bought the Capitals in 1999, began looking to build a new practice facility and in 2004, the team secured agreements with Arlington County to build a new rink on top of the Ballston Public Parking Garage.